mo-geometry/bushings_function/README.md

 nF (int): occupancy parameter
 ```

-For chosen values of (λ,nF) the scripts animate bushing's surfaces for a range of η values.
+For chosen values of (λ,nF) bushing's surfaces are animated for a range of η values.